 Then further, chapters of Vimana sthana, Shareera Sthana, Indriya Sthana, Chikitsa Sthana, Kalpa Sthana, Siddhi Sthana, are enlisted.

-Contents of each chapters will be described in the respective chapters and sections.
+Contents of each chapter will be described in the respective chapters and sections.
 All these in brief will be described in all the respective chapters and sections.

 Thus, replies to all the eight questions (raised in para 20 of this chapter) along with a well ascertained summary of the entire treatise are given.
 [69-71]